pwoprurho/insights/README.md

-# Fadav Elite Group Cleaning Service Website

-This is a modern website for fadavelitegroup.com, a cleaning service business, built with Flask and Bootstrap.
+This is a modern website for corporate organizations implementing a simple flask server, a cleaning service business, built with Flask and Bootstrap.

 ## Features
 - Homepage